The Pet Industry Got It Wrong

 For more from Nicole, visit her blog here.

-Origins 5in1 Contains Vital Nutrients From Real Food Sources
+Origins 5in1 Contains Good Fats From Real Food Sources

 As a dedicated pet owner, you naturally want the best food & nutrition for your dog.
 That’s why it can be disheartening to not be able to afford the best out there.
 Origins Canine 5in1 is an affordable way to add vital nutrients to your dog’s diet.